-UP NEXT?
-The CORe Project is now developing its curriculum to reach elementary school-aged boys and girls!
-Stay tuned... _______________________________________________________ The CORe Project is a 7-16 week self-esteem, social-skill building program for troubled teenagers that was first integrated into the Robeson County Teen Court Program in North Carolina.
+UP NEXT: We will be completing our Train-the-Trainer sessions with Methodist Home for Children! _______________________________________________________ The CORe Project is a 7-16 week self-esteem, social-skill building curriculum for boys and girls, ages 12 - 19.
+It was initially designed for Teen Courts, utilizing a 7-week curriculum that was first integrated into the Robeson County Teen Court Program in North Carolina.
 Robeson County is the most violent county in the state where 1 of every 6 people are the victim of a crime.

-The CORe Project is also being implemented in school systems!It is being utilized in after-schools programs as a measure for those having disciplinary issues, as a stand alone class during the school day and as part of the Health class curriculum as it meets many of the Common Core Standards for Health class.
+The CORe Project has also being implemented in school systems.It is being utilized in after-schools programs, as a stand-alone class during the school day and as part of the Health Class curriculum, as it meets many of the Common Core Standards for Health class.

 The CORe Project has expanded beyond North Carolina into Virginia, out to California and is now positioned to expand nationally.

-Contact us to learn more and how you can implement The CORe Project into your Teen Court, School, Community-Based Program or Prison system.
-In the meantime, please read below to learn the thoughts of those who are a part of our program.
+Would you like to learn more and receive our brochures?
+Please click here to understand more about our curriculum that is currently being implemented into Teen Courts, Schools, Community-Based Programs and Prison systems.
+In the meantime, please read below to learn the thoughts of some of those who are a part of our program.

 CORe - Creating Our Reality...The Possibilities Are Endless Anthony DeNino - Charlotte, NC 704-236-8352